Pritchard

 • World War I draft registration.

 • MARGARET E. PRITCHARD was born on 09 Jan 1876.
 She married THOMAS BURR SIMS (1873-1957) and they moved southeast of Saunemin.
 After the death of her father, John, they purchased his farm and moved back.
-Margaret and Burr had a daughter, MARY EDNA SIMS, in 1912, and ran the family farm all of her life, into the 1960s.
-Margaret died in 1966, and Mary and husband Lester Ellington then ran the farm.
+Margaret and Burr had a daughter, MARY EDNA SIMS, in 1912, and ran the family farm into the 1960s.
+Margaret died in 1966, and Mary and husband Lester Ellington then took over the farm.

 • Mrs. Sims Notes 90th Birthday: On Same Farm Where She Was Born.